winglang/wing/docs/07-faq/022-supported-provisioning-engines.md

 ---

 Wing was built from the ground up to make it an ideal choice for building applications on any cloud, using a varaity of provisioning engines.
-Since wing is in early stages of developemnt, it officially only supports the Terraform provisioning engine at the moment.
-AWS CDK is supported by the community.
+Since Wing is in early stages of development, it officially only supports the Terraform provisioning engine.
+AWS CDK (based on CloudFormation) is also supported by the community.

-As wing matures, we will add official support for AWS CDK, as well as other provisioning engines, such as Kubernetes, ARM, and more.
+Have other provisioning engines you would like to use with Wing?
+Let us know by leaving a comment [here](link)!

 # How to check specific service support for each provisioning engine
 Check out our [different roadmaps](https://docs.winglang.io/status#roadmap) to see which services are supported now on which provisioning engines, and when they are expected to be supported if they aren't supported now.